mattlianje/pin/README.md

 <img src="pix/pin-real-world-lr.svg">
 <img src="pix/pin-real-world.svg">

 This represents a synthetic production codebase.
-You have a bunch of data-models and processing functions.
+You have a bunch of data-models mapped to storage engines, and processing functions.

 Developers often work on one part, without knowing what goes on in the others.